Hey there, lovely readers!

 I hope you’ve been enjoying my adventures all across the U.S., and today I have another location you should visit.
 Located right along the Great Lakes in the north-central part of the country, Michigan is our destination of the day.
 Along the way, we’ll also take a look at some of the most memorable points in Wisconsin, the bridge between my homeland of Iowa and the beautiful upper peninsula of Michigan.
 Hopefully, this virtual journey sparks your interest enough to make a visit to these two beautiful states in the eastern Midwest, but even if not, I hope you’ll enjoy it nonetheless.

-Wisconsin is the fourth state I ever visited, and I’ve been to the state a handful or two of times since.
+Wisconsin is the third state I ever visited, and I’ve been to the state a handful or two of times since.
 It reminds me of a middle ground between Iowa and Minnesota, not in terms of location, but rather in terms of atmosphere.
 Like Iowa, it has an instantly homey feel and is welcoming for the most part.
 And, like Minnesota, Wisconsin has a great wealth of natural treasures and landmarks offset by larger cities, a combination that elicits constant entertainment for the traveling visitor.
 Admittedly, I haven’t seen a whole lot of Wisconsin, but I’ll walk you through the lovely parts I have seen:

 On the western border of the state, near the MN/IA border, is the city of La Crosse.
 Wisconsin, like New York and California (among other states), has a system of colleges and Universities wherein the University of Wisconsin has schools in a bunch of major cities throughout the state.
 UW-La Crosse is one example of this educational structure, and the campus and surrounding area of La Crosse are quite charming.
 The city has plenty of shops, restaurants, and people, so it feels like an actual city, but it also feels very connected to the University and relatively safe and nurturing.
 A great idea while in the area is to run or drive up Granddad Bluff, which offers a stunning overlook of the city and stretches all the way to the Mississippi River on the horizon.